Abibubble/ms4-lead-shot-hazard/README.md

 [Here is a link to the final project](https://ms4-lead-shot-hazard.herokuapp.com/homepage)

 This site is a merchandise and music e-commerce site for the band Lead Shot Hazard, a ska punk band from West London.
-This site is fully responsive on all modern screen sizes, and it allowed the band to easily add, edit or delete their merch and music that they have to sell.
+This site is fully responsive on all modern screen sizes, and it allows the band to easily add, edit or delete the merchandise and music that they have to sell.

-This site was built using HTML, CSS, JavaScript, jQuery, Python, Django, and it uses a SQL database through PostgreSQL.
+This site was built using HTML, CSS, Bootstrap, JavaScript, jQuery, Python, Django, and it uses a SQL database through PostgreSQL.

 ![Final project image home page](static/docs/img/finalpage.png)